Skip to main content

 NeedRecommended surfaceNotes

-Live oracle prices, market snapshots, liquidity, and APYAPI v1 REST pagesStable public HTTP endpoints on gmxinfra.io
+Live oracle prices, market snapshots, liquidity, and APYOracle API pagesStable public HTTP endpoints on gmxinfra.io

-Read markets, tickers, tokens, pairs, rates, APY, performance, positions, orders, or OHLCV over HTTP from TypeScriptSDK v2 or the generated API v2 referenceRead-only and expanding
+Read markets, tickers, tokens, pairs, rates, APY, performance, positions, orders, OHLCV, wallet balances, allowances, buyback stats, or staking power over HTTP from TypeScriptSDK v2 or the generated GMX API referenceHTTP-backed and expanding

 Historical trade and order activityGraphQLIndexed data, not write-path state